royhansen99/arena-pool-cpp/README.md

 means you can check for that to see if it has failed.
 A nullptr usually
 means we are out of space.

-For grow calls we return true/false to indicate if it was successful
+For grow/resize calls we return true/false to indicate if it was successful
 or not.
 If it is unsuccessful the Arena/Pool remains intact without
 growing (the Arena is not reset when grow fails).